theinnovhouse/iDoc-App-Equinox/README.md

 # Challenges we ran off

+* So inintially we needed to figure our how our ML model will work on any image with high accuracy as well as high precision.
+That took us quite a bit to figure out how we can achieve our desired result.
+*
+* website---------------------------------

 # Final product

 # Database 🎚
 * The whole app works on Firebase and custom database.